Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Antoine Aurimond - UBS

-Yeah.
-So, frankly, as we look that product in particular, most of what we'll see throughout the year takes place in the first three months of the year.
-So, I would say that the BGSS component of our business really is – will have minimal impact until we get into December, so not a whole lot of variability that we would anticipate until we can adjust it to the fourth quarter there.

-We have seen some delay in pipelines.
-I agree on that front, but we have seen some movement within the basis as well.
-I think that over time as we continue to see more takeaway capacity built, we will see some levelization of gas prices over time.

 Okay, got it.
-And lastly, with regards to the Con Ed wheel, given that Con Ed has been dropped out and that NYPA could possibly follow, do you see any risk of the transmission causing allocated to your utilities customers?
+And lastly, with regards to the Con Ed wheel, given that Con Ed has been dropped out and that NYPA could possibly follow, do you see any risk of the transmission carving allocated to your utilities customers?

 Ralph Izzo - Public Service Enterprise Group, Inc.